illandril/FoundryVTT-hotbar-uses/README.md

 If Item lookup details are specified, Available, Consumed, and Max are lookup attributes of the item.

-Available, Consumed, and Max can either be property keys (ex. `data.resources.legact.value`) or fixed numbers.
+Available, Consumed, and Max can either be property keys (ex. `system.resources.legact.value`) or fixed numbers.

 *Notice:* Whitespace and spelling are important.
 Make sure these comments are the very first thing in the macro, everything is spelled correctly, and that you don't have any extra spaces anywhere.